 Our second build was in a colonial-style development.

-We ended up building another house and remodeling one before building our current home.
-It seemed as if we would forget how crazy the process was and get the itch to do it again after a few years of living there.
+We ended up building another house and remodeling another home a few streets over.
+It seemed as if we had forgotten how crazy the process was and quickly got the itch to do it again after a few years of living there.
 We truly loved the process and the finished product.
 It was very rewarding and made us feel like we had accomplished something.
 All three homes were very successful in making a profit each time we sold.
 This enabled us to pay cash for our third build.

 We had always dreamed of owning land and having a farmhouse.
-When we found this 5.9 acres, we knew it was the perfect spot and decided to build our fourth home.
+When we found this 5.9 acres, we knew it was the perfect spot and decided to build what would be our fourth home.
 We were so excited about this new build and continued joking that we were building our “forever home.”
 We had always said this about every house we had lived in.
-So we knew this may not be true.
-While we do love our beautiful home, we also love adventures and the building/remodeling process.
-So, this may or may not be our last build.
-We have already been talking about what our next house may look like.
-Yes, we may or may not be crazy!

-While living here we have continued to do lots of DIY projects and even completed a flip house last year.
-These all have been great ways to fulfill our love and passion for homes.
-At this time, Henry still owns his own business as a web developer and I continue to help him.
+While living there we continued to do lots of DIY projects and even completed a flip house during that time.
+These all were great ways to fulfill our love and passion for homes.

-Back at the end of July, my husband talked me into starting an IG account and a blog.
+Towards the end of July back in 2016 my husband talked me into starting an IG account and a blog.
 We came up with the name Plank and Pillow.
 We wanted the name to be a mix of building and project-based along with decor.
 We love both and wanted the name to illustrate this.
 We had no clue where this journey would take us, but have loved every minute of it so far.
 It has allowed us to share our ideas, projects, and meet so many people along the way.

 4 Comments